 Ask God to help you follow Jesus’ example as you seek to demonstrate the kind of humility that will cause others to see Jesus in you.

-Drawn from articles in the NIV Leadership Bible.
+Article drawn from study features in the NIV Leadership Bible .